- ABA Groups

 In February 2012, the ABA Rule of Law Initiative (ABA ROLI) launched a program to support the creation and institutionalization of a unified national bar association and to promote an impartial access to justice in Kyrgyzstan.
-The program, funded by the U.S. Agency for International Development, offers skills-building trainings for attorneys and advocates.
+The U.S. Agency for International Development-funded program offers skills-building trainings for attorneys and advocates.

-The absence of a unified national bar association has resulted in limited career development and networking opportunities, as well as lack of professional standards, for the country’s lawyers.
+The absence of a unified national bar association in Kyrgyzstan has led to lack of professional standards and resulted in limited professional-development and networking opportunities for the country’s lawyers.
 In addition to fostering legislative reforms that support the development of well-qualified attorneys, we also work with local organizations, such as the Advocates Training Center (ATC), to address lawyers’ training and professional networking needs.
 Established with ABA ROLI support in 2008, the ATC is the only local institution that provides consistent and quality continuing legal education for practicing lawyers throughout Kyrgyzstan.
 The center offers trainings on a variety of substantive laws and trial skills.

-Additionally, ABA ROLI has partnered with the Ministry of Justice of the Kyrgyz Republic to update and improve the process for attorney and advocate licensure.
-A working group of local experts revised the attorney-qualification exam while ABA ROLI developed an electronic testing platform, which is expected to be rolled out in 2014.
+Additionally, ABA ROLI has partnered with the Ministry of Justice of the Kyrgyz Republic to update and improve the process for advocate licensure.
+A working group of local experts revised the attorney-qualification exam while ABA ROLI developed an electronic testing platform and rolled it out in October 2014.